A comprehensive tier list of best Pokémon and moves to use your Elite TM’s on. Includes both Elite Fast TM and Elite Charge TM.

 Thunder Shock Electric Zapdos was obtainable a long while back as a research breakthrough encounter.
 Thunder Shock is a quick energy-generating Fast Move that has a similar EPS (Energy Per Second) to moves such as Mud Shot and Psycho Cut.

-Paired with Drill Peck Electric, Zapdos has dominating potential in the Great League against current meta Pokémon such as Azumaril, Registeel, Swampert, Skarmory, Toxicroak and Tropius.and Thunderbolt
+Paired with Drill Peck Electric, Zapdos and its Shadow variant have dominating potential in the Great League against current meta Pokémon such as Azumaril, Registeel, Swampert, Skarmory, Toxicroak and Tropius.and Thunderbolt

 Mew is a unique Pokémon on this list due to the fact that it does not have any legacy moves or any previously unobtainable moves.
 The main reason why an Elite TM would be a good idea to use on Mew is that Mew can learn a whopping 25 Charge Moves which make it the most versatile Pokémon in the game.